 The AquaGuard delight , is a sleek and compact water purifier.
 It comes equipped with an advanced TDS controller (MTDS), allowing you to adjust the taste of water as per the input source.
 The water purifier can be used to treat water with TDS of upto 2000 PPM.

 The other notable feature of this water purifier is the smart LED indicators.
 The indicators can indicate status like Power on, purification on and tank full status.
 Another smart features is the Energy Saving Mode.
 This switches off the power supply once the water tank is full.

-This water purifier is a strong competitor in the market among the RO water purifiers.
+This purifier is a strong competitor among the best water purifiers in India.
 It’s also backed up by a best in class after sales service from AquaGuard.